amaranth-lang/amaranth/README.md

 ### License

-nMigen is released under the very permissive two-clause BSD license.
+nMigen is released under the very permissive [two-clause BSD license](LICENSE.txt).
 Under the terms of this license, you are authorized to use nMigen for closed-source proprietary designs.

-Even though we do not require you to do so, these things are awesome, so please do them if possible:
-  * tell us that you are using nMigen
-  * cite nMigen in publications related to research it has helped
-  * send us feedback and suggestions for improvements
-  * send us bug reports when something goes wrong
-  * send us the modifications and improvements you have done to nMigen as pull requests on GitHub

-See LICENSE file for full copyright and license info.

-  "Electricity!
-It's like magic!"